Tajpur Port: Location and meteorology

+Topographically the port site is situated on a flat land, which are sloping gently.
+Unconsolidated sedimentary deposits of Quaternary period are seen in this area.
+The area falls under the deltaic plain of Bengal, and the deltaic plain of Bengal is characterized by thick deposits of unconsolidated sediments.
+The port area falls under class III seismic zone, which indicating a moderate risk of earthquakes.
+As there are no natural harbour, there are plans to build artificial harbour by Breakwaters, along with port infrastructure on reclaimed land from the sea.

+History

 Background

 West Bengal's main port is Kolkata Port (including Haldia Port), but because of the shallow depth of the Hooghly river, it is impossible to anchor ocean-going vessels there.
 As a result, shipping growth is declining.
 Commodities in Kolkata and Asansol-Durgapur industrial region are instead taken to Paradip port.
 The future of the state's port industry and the Haldia industrial region is uncertain and, for this reason, the state government decided to act.

-Design

-The Tajpur Port is proposed to be a large deep sea port.
-Land for the port will be created by reclaiming along the sea coast.
-The depth of the harbor will be 16 meters, which will accommodate large ships.
-Deep draft of 12.1 m and with tidal support of 3.9 m leading a neat 16 m draft facility enabling large Cape-size vessels of one lakh DWT.
-An 18-kilometer shiping channel will be constructed from the deep sea to port.
-Six berths are to be built in the first phase followed by an additional nine berths.
-By separating it from the coast, beaches are not expected to be impacted.
-Each terminal will be multipurpose.

-Finance

-It is estimated that 25 thousand crore will be required for the construction of the port.
-15,000 crore will be invested in the port.
-Another Rs 10,000 crore will be needed for infrastructure development led by the respective ports.
-It will create about 25,000 jobs directly and more than one lakh jobs indirectly.